Andre B. Lacy School of Business

 The Lacy School of Business is honored to be named after our friend, benefactor, and mentor Andre B. Lacy in recognition of a $25 million gift from him and his wife, Julia.
 Andre Lacy was Chairman of the Board of Indianapolis-based Lacy Diversified Industries, and served as a senior advisor to the school, sharing more than 50 years of business acumen with students, faculty, and staff.
 Andre and Julia chose to make their investment in Butler because of its focus on small and family-owned business, and because of the real-world experience its students receive.
 Learn more about Andre and Julia Lacy.

 We’re a business school on the rise, experiencing tremendous growth in both our enrollment and academic quality.
-To accommodate our needs, a new 110,000-square foot business building is set to open in fall 2019.
+To accommodate our needs, a new 110,000-square foot business building opened fall 2019.
 Featuring collaborative classrooms and workspaces, a trading room, food service, and a rooftop deck, the new building supports our long-term vision to foster further interaction between our students and the business community.

 Graduate with 4 years of experience.